-This information is based on projections from Infometrics 2020 Timaru Report, Venture Timaru's Economic Development Strategy 2021, and the Dot Loves Data Community Compass Quarterly Report for Timaru District (March 2023).
+This information is based on the Infometrics Quarterly Economic Monitor for the Timaru District and Venture Timaru's Economic Development Strategy 2021.

-The transport network will need to ensure that it can support the expected short to medium term economic growth for the 2024-34 period this AMP covers.
+The transport network will need to ensure that it can continued to support economic activity and growth for the 2024-34 period this AMP covers.
 This includes: